qqfish/blog/src/_posts/2013-01-23-id_rsa-and-id_dsa-on-github-or-better-known-as-wtf-you-crazy-fella.md

     Enjoy! https://github.com/search?q=XXXX (1)

-_(I have deliberately broken the link not to help people who want to do bad things with information)_
+_(I have deliberately broken the link not to help people who want to do bad things with this information.)_

 ![LimeChat]({{site.baseurl}}/content/img/github-fail.jpg)